-Methamphetamine is an illegal drug, originally used for the treatment of ailments such as depression and chest congestions.
-It has since become a highly addictive and easily made narcotic.
+Methamphetamine is an illegal drug, originally used for the treatment of ailments such as depression and chest congestion.
+It has since become a highly addictive and easily made drug.

 According to the Australian Crime Commission, 744 clandestine/meth drug labs were detected by police in Australia in 2013-2014.
 Queensland has the biggest problem of all the states with 340 of the 744 labs being detected.
 This substantial increase in the production of meth has resulted in the creation of necessary procedures and guidelines being established to eliminate the high health risks associated with the manufacture process and byproducts.